opensearch-project/documentation-website/_opensearch/rest-api/analyze-apis/perform-text-analysis.md

 Instead of using a keyword field, you can use the normalizer associated with the index.
 A normalizer causes the analysis change to produce a single token.

-In this example, the `books2` index includes a normalizer called `to_lower_fold_ascii` that converts text to lower case and translates non-ascii text to ascii.
+In this example, the `books2` index includes a normalizer called `to_lower_fold_ascii` that converts text to lower case and translates non-ASCII text to ASCII.

 The following request applies `to_lower_fold_ascii` to the text.